Community Spotlight

 Building Pathways, Empowering People

 Each month, our Community Spotlight series highlights individuals who bring heart, innovation, and dedication to supported employment.
-This month, we’re excited to introduce Matthew “Matt” Herring, a passionate advocate and Program Developer with Employer’s Overload, currently supporting a thriving program at S.E.H.
-America one of Clark County’s largest employers, where over 40 individuals are supported in meaningful work on a campus of over 1,900 employees.
+This month, we’re excited to introduce Candace Tiller, a passionate advocate and Records Specialist with Employer’s Overload, currently supporting a thriving program at in one of Clark County’s largest participants for employment and community, where over 150 individuals are supported in meaningful work and community.

-We sat down with Matt to learn more about his journey, his work, and what drives his deep commitment to inclusive employment.
+We sat down with Candace to learn more about her journey, her work, and what drives her deep commitment to inclusive employment.

 Q: Can you tell us a bit about your role and how you got started in supported employment?